 The public will also be able to use the grievance procedure described in Section 7 below.
-Information regarding the grievance procedure will also be widely disseminated to affected municipalities and affected local communities, in particular those affected by land acquisition, in July 2017 as part of the ongoing expropriation process.
+Information regarding the grievance procedure will also be widely disseminated to affected municipalities and affected local communities, in particular those affected by land acquisition.

-Throughout the life of the Project, RSM and Contractor(s) will continue to engage with stakeholders and this Stakeholder Engagement Plan will be update to reflect Project progress.
-Annual environment and safety reports will also be published on the RSM website.
+Throughout the life of the Project, RSM and Contractor(s) will continue to engage with stakeholders and this Stakeholder Engagement Plan will be updated to reflect Project progress.
+Annual environment and social reports will also be published on the RSM website.